Three Easy Steps to Certification

 The fee for the test is $50.
 The CNN-NP Practice Test contains 50 multiple-choice questions available in two modes: Practice Mode provides the correct answer and rationale after each question, while Test Mode holds the results until the end of the test.
 Both modes at the end of the test provide a Score Report which displays your score and breakdown of percentage correct in each area of the test blueprint.
-The actual CNN-NP exam contains 175 questions, must be completed in four hours, and requires a correct response rate of at least 70% to pass the exam.
+Please note: NNCC will now offer the online practice exam for free to individuals who have been approved for the CNN-NP certification examination.

 You will have access to the test for 90 days.
-Several scrambled versions are offered for retesting.
+Several scrambled versions of the same 50 questions are offered for retesting.
 Your credit card payment will be processed on-line and you will be granted immediate access to the CNN-NP Practice Test.

 To purchase the CNN-NP Practice Exam, please read the Terms of Agreement and click the appropriate button below.

 Already own the practice test?

 - Bodin, S.M.
 (Ed.)
 (2022).
 Contemporary Nephrology Nursing, 4th ed.
 Pitman, NJ: ANNA.

 - Counts, C.S.
 (Ed.)
 (2020).
 Core Curriculum for Nephrology Nursing, 7th ed.
 Pitman, NJ: ANNA.